qiboteam/qibolab/doc/source/getting-started/installation.rst

 * QBlox
 * Xilinx RFSoCs

-In the following sections we provide the specific installation instructions to be ready to use Qibolab on the chosen instrument.
+In order to use Qibolab on with one of these instruments chosen instrument, additional dependencies need to be installed.
 This can be done with:

 .. code-block:: bash